 Step-By-Step Instructions for Preparing Form 990

-Once you have determined that your organization is required to file, the next step is to gather all the necessary information.
+After determining that your organization needs to file, the next step is to collect all the required information.
 This includes financial information such as income, expenses, and assets, as well as information about the organization’s governance, activities, and compensation of key employees.
 It is important to have accurate and complete information when filing the Form 990, as the IRS may audit organizations that file incomplete or inaccurate returns.

 When preparing to file the Form 990, it is also important to review the instructions for the form.
-The instructions provide detailed information about what information is required and how it should be reported.
+The instructions offer detailed guidance on what information you need to report and how to do so.
 It is important to follow the instructions carefully, as failure to do so can lead to errors and potential penalties.

 Once you have gathered all the necessary information and reviewed the instructions, the next step is to complete the Form 990.
-It is recommended to use a computer to complete the form, as it is easier to make changes and corrections.
+We recommend using a computer to complete the form, as it makes making changes and corrections easier.
 There are also software programs available that can help to prepare the Form 990.

-After the Form 990 is completed, it should be reviewed carefully for accuracy and completeness.
-It is important to double-check that all the information is correct and that the form is signed by an authorized representative of the organization.
+Once you complete the Form 990, carefully review it for accuracy and completeness.
+Make sure to double-check all the information for correctness and have an authorized representative of the organization sign the form.

 Overview of Form 990